 Figure 2: Layout of P12 Double-Multilayer Monochromator

-The Fiedler team focuses on the selection, customisation and integration of mechanics, control electronics and control software for X-ray based structural biology research.
+The Fiedler team focuses on the construction, customisation and integration of X-ray optics, precision mechanics, robotics, control electronics, cryogenics and control software for synchrotron-based structural biology research.

 Previous and current research

 EMBL has designed, built and operates three beamlines for structural biology at the PETRA III synchrotron radiation source on the DESY campus in Hamburg.
 Beamline facilities are dedicated to the leading techniques for X-ray-based structural research of biological samples: small angle X-ray scattering and macromolecular crystallography.
-Our team provides expertise in X-ray optics, precision mechanical engineering, robotics, control software and electronics and is in charge of the X-ray optical elements, experimental endstations, vacuum system, cryogenic system, control system, data acquisition system, technical infrastructure and parts of the civil engineering.
+Our team provides expertise in X-ray optics, precision mechanical engineering, robotics, control software and electronics.
+It is in charge of the X-ray optical elements, experimental endstations, vacuum system, cryogenic system, control system, data-acquisition system, technical infrastructure and parts of the civil engineering.

-Automation: For all beamline facilities, it is important to develop capabilities such as automatic operation and remote access.
-In this context, a robotic sample mounting system named MARVIN is being developed for the MX applications (see figure).
-This is characterised by high sample storage capacity, high sample mounting speed and flexibility.
+There is a strong demand to automate the measurement process at structural biology beamlines as much as possible, so as to allow for high throughput and remote experiments.
+In this context, a robotic sample mounting system named MARVIN has been developed for the MX applications (see figure 3).
+This is characterised by high sample-storage capacity, fast sample-mounting speed and flexibility.
 It is integrated, like all beamline elements, into a software-based control system which allows for a heterogeneous control environment and provides distributed access.
-The prototype has been in user operation on the BW7b beamline at DORIS and adapted versions are undergoing installation on the MX beamlines at PETRA.
+Two instruments, serving a horizontal and a vertical diffractometer, have been developed for the P13 and P14 beamlines and are in user operation.

 Future projects and goals